-- Permits all the outstanding transactions to complete. - Enables the locking transactions source read and write channels when there are no outstanding transactions. - Enables all sources for arbitration, and normal operation continues when an unlocking transaction completes. - When the network receives a locking transaction, if there is a co-incident lock transaction on the other address channel, then the read always takes priority, and the write address transaction is stalled.
+- Permits all the outstanding transactions to complete. - Enables the source read and write channels on the locked transaction path when there are no outstanding transactions. - Enables all sources for arbitration and recommences normal operation when an unlocking transaction completes. - When the network receives a locking transaction, if there is a co-incident lock transaction on the other address channel, then the read always takes priority, and the write address transaction is stalled.

 The NIC supports lock functionality for 32-bit data beat accesses.
-You can lock beats of other sizes, but if they are upsized or downsized, it is possible that leading write data are output from the sizing function for the unlocking transaction before all the locked transactions have completed.
+You can lock beats of other sizes, but if they are upsized or downsized, it is possible that leading write data is output from the sizing function for the unlocking transaction before all the locked transactions have completed.